NativeScript/docs-v7/getting-started.md

 ### Add target development platforms

-Your app is now setup, but before you run it, you need to initialize a platform-specific native project for each platform you intend to target—i.e. iOS and Android.
+Your app is now set up, but before you run it, you need to initialize a platform-specific native project for each platform you intend to target.

 <h4 class="exercise-start">
     <b>Exercise</b>: Add the iOS and Android platforms